 Unlike NJ and PA, Indiana passed legislation for online sports betting, though not for casinos or poker rooms.

 The Hoosier State saw its first retail sportsbooks go live just before NFL season kickoff this year.
 Indiana online sportsbooks are expected to follow soon, with the first ones going live by the end of the year.
 Bill H 1015 became law on May 8.

 Indiana has 14 land-based, riverboat and tribal casinos, which can apply for sports betting licenses.
 These are under the jurisdiction of the Indiana Gaming Commission.
 Restrictions to ensure the safety of IN bettors include a ban on esports betting and betting on any non-pro event where the participants are younger than 18.

 Other states: DFS and horse racing sites

-Other states including Tennessee, West Virginia and Iowa are have already passed legislation for sports betting.
-Many other states are also at various stages of readiness, with more expected to follow as we move into 2020.
+Other states including Tennessee, West Virginia, Colorado and Iowa are have already passed legislation for sports betting.
+Many other states, such as Virginia, are also at various stages of passage, with more expected to follow as we move through 2020.